Pratham16112002/logseq/pages/Design Patterns.md

 		- Some languages also have a special keywords like final for a class.
 			- After declaring a class __final__ it means that its 100% ready i.e. completed.
 	- ### **L**iskov Substitution principle
-		-
+		- When extending a class, remember that you should be able to pass objects of the subclass -
 - ## Abstract Factory
 	- In this pattern the top parent component is the factory which may have multiple children components.